isabellaherman/GameEngineSpeedRun/English/ENG-Devlogs.md

 - **⏳ Time Tracking:** I'll be using the Pomodoro technique to track my work, and you'll see little 🍅 emojis to represent that.
 Each 🍅 stands for a 25-minute work session.

+> **Note:** The Pomodoro Technique is a time management method where work is broken into intervals, traditionally 25 minutes in length, separated by short breaks.
+Each interval is known as a pomodoro, the plural in English of the Italian word pomodoro (tomato).
+Hence, the 🍅 emoji!

 ### How to Read the Emojis:

 - **🌕 Full Moon:** Clear and easy-to-understand documentation.